kuroni/cs-380l-lab1/README.md

 For `mmap-measurement`, these options are available:
 - `--file=<file_name>`: points to the 1G file for the experiment.
 - `--iter=<iterations>`: number of iterations to run.
-- `--rand`: have this argument to enable random write positions; without this argument, the write positions are sequential.
 - `--anon`: have this argument to use the `MAP_ANONYMOUS` flag; without this argument, `MAP_FILE` is used instead.
 - `--priv`: have this argument to use the `MAP_PRIVATE` flag; without this argument, `MAP_SHARED` is used instead.